MikeHopley/ftl-ships-guide/engi-b.md

 subtitle: The Vortex
 ---

 You urgently need extra offence, since you **cannot** harm ships with two shields.
 Bad offence makes you vulnerable, however, so shield upgrades are urgent too.
-You want crew as well, but they are a much lower priority than shields and weapons.
+You want crew as well, but they are a much lower priority.

-The ship does have a lot to sell at a store, especially if you get free crew early.
+You have a lot to sell at a store, especially if you get free crew early.
 AP Drone sells for 17, Repair Drones for 15 each, and DRB for 25.
 Heavy Ion sells for 22.
 This gives a total of **94 scrap** in sellable items.

-Until you get more crew, it’s typically best to keep one Repair Drone and the AP Drone.
-Selling both Repair Drones is viable, but selling the AP drone is really dangerous.
-Keeping the AP drone brings down the sellable total to 77 scrap.
+Until you get more crew, try to keep one Repair Drone and the AP Drone.
+Selling all the drones is probably worth it to secure a good weapon, like a Flak 1.
+Boarding events can be sketchy without the AP drone, but still manageable with exact technique.
+The main danger is boarding events together with a ship fight; nevertheless, having better weapons helps a lot with the ship fight.

 Because you are so vulnerable, typically rush shield upgrades.
 Rushing shields also gives more chances for early crew kills.
 Use the Heavy Laser as a shield-breaker, so you can ion O2.